Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 36. ### Question36
-True or False: User Stories are requiredn the Product Backlog
+True or False: User Stories are required in the Product Backlog.

-- [ ] True
+- [ ] True.
-- [x] False
+- [x] False.

 _[⬆ Back to Top](#table-of-contents)_